roysanfilipo/my-plants/README.md

 ### Functionality
-This site was made with HTML, CSS, Javascript, Express, and Mongoose.
+This site was made with HTML, CSS, Javascript, EJS, Express, and Mongoose.
 It is stored with mongodb cloud and hosted on heroku.

 The dependencies and routes can be found in the server.js file and express functions are used to implement each route that send and receive information between the index.ejs (myplants page), show.ejs (page displaying an individual plant), edit.ejs (page that allows you to edit a plant that has already been added), and new.ejs (page that allows you to add a new plant to your page) files.